Clastify logo

 Trophic level means feeding position

-A trophic level is the feeding position an organism has in a food chain, based on how it gets energy and carbon compounds.
+A trophic level is the feeding position an organism occupies in a food chain, based on how it gets energy and carbon compounds.

 Use these terms carefully: